Kurla railway station: History

 The Old Kurla Station was situated opposite to the Sarveshwar Temple in Kurla.
-Construction of a new station began between 1893-1894, and the new station (at its present site) was opened in 1895.
+Construction of a new station began between 1893 and 1894, and the new station (at its present site) was opened in 1895.
 The Old station was subsequently closed.

 Local trains terminating at Kurla began operating by 1879, a suburban terminus was built in 1913 and the line was quadrupled in 1915.
 The station was remodeled between March 1912 and March 1917.
 A single line between Kurla and Chembur that had been laid for garbage clearance in 1906 was opened for suburban traffic on 4 February 1924.
 The service was operated by steam locomotives until the line was electrified in 1950.